drvinceknight/pfm/book/building-tools/07-testing/tutorial/main.md

-**You can experiment by changing some of the code or the tests and see the way the tests fail.** See Figure {ref}`fig:running_tests_with_error_in_source_code` where the following specific error has been introduced in to `absorption.py`:
+**You can experiment by changing some of the code or the tests and see the way the tests fail.** See Figure {ref}`fig:running_tests_with_error_in_source_code` where the following specific error has been introduced into `absorption.py`:
 `P.diagonal() == 1` is incorrect and should be `P.diagonal() != 1`.

 ```{figure} ./img/running_tests_with_error_in_source_code/main.png